bluebanquise/bluebanquise/roles/addons/nhc/readme.rst

 This role install and configure NHC.

+To find more information on NHC or grab latest release, refer to `project github <https://github.com/mej/nhc>`_

 Instructions
 ^^^^^^^^^^^^

+General usage
+"""""""""""""

 To set checks, simply create variable **nhc_checks** and provide all checks with check name as key and arguments of this check as value.
 For example: